TheCaringPlace/Email/docs/entities.md

 - **MARKETING**: For campaigns and promotional content
 - **TRANSACTIONAL**: For system emails (receipts, notifications, etc.)

-Templates support variable interpolation using Handlebars syntax and are authored in MJML for rich formatting.
+Templates support variable interpolation using Handlebars syntax and are authored in a block-based editor for rich formatting.

 **Relationships**:
 - Belongs to one project